quarkiverse/quarkus-github-action/README.md

   @Action
   void onIssueOpened(@Issue.Opened GHEventPayload.Issue issuePayload, Context context, Inputs inputs, Commands commands) throws IOException {
-    issuePayload.getIssue().comment("Hello from MyAction");
+    // Add a comment to the issue who triggered the job issuePayload.getIssue().comment("Hello from MyAction");

+    // Set the value of an output
     commands.setOutput("output-key", "the value");

+    // Append Markdown to the job summary commands.appendJobSummary(":wave: Hello from Quarkus GitHub Action");
   }
 }
 ```